Tutorial Gateway

 BOTTOMSUM (Set_Expression, Value, Numeric_Expression)

-• Set_Expression: Any Multidimensional Expression or attributes on which you want check.
+• Set_Expression: Any Multidimensional Expression or attributes on which you want to check.

 • Value: Please provide the Value.
-BOTTOMSUM function will retrieve the records whose total is at least this Value.
+The MDX BOTTOMSUM function will retrieve the records whose total is at least this Value.

 • Numeric_Expression: Any Multidimensional Expression or measure.
-The BottomSum function will use this Numeric_Expression to sort the data in Ascending order and then picks the number of records required to match the Value.
+The BottomSum function will use this Numeric_Expression to sort the data in ascending order.
+Next, it picks the number of records required to match the Value.

-In this article we will show you, How to write BottomSum function to extract the bottom States from Geography Dimension (present in the Adventure Works Cube) whose total is at least equal to the user given value.
-For this, we are going to use below shown data.
+How to write MDX BottomSum function to extract the bottom States from Geography Dimension in the Adventure Works Cube whose total is at least equal to the user given value?.
+For this, we are going to use the below-shown data.

 MDX BOTTOMSUM FUNCTION